LisanneWallaard/CM_Final/README.md

 ## Installation
 Just follow the steps in the introduction of the notebook and you should be all set.
-Make sure you have installed pip and Wget, otherwise you should follow the given tutorials in the notebook.
+Make sure you have installed pip and Wget, otherwise you follow the given tutorials in the notebook.
 Some libraries, functions and classes will be installed by running the first code cell.

 ## Usage